 LimeTime Hostels, Sao Paulo

 Sao Paulo’s known for its skyscrapers and not necessarily for its nightlife – but LimeTime Hostels changes all that with a super-sociable atmosphere and nightly excursions to clubs and parties that only the locals know about.
-Back at the hostel, you can sip on free nightly Caipirinhas (Brazil’s national cocktail) and use free Wi-Fi, plus there’s an events board that changes daily so you know what’s going on in the city at any given time.
+Back at the hostel, you can sip on free nightly Caipirinhas (one of top Brazil’s national cocktail) and use free Wi-Fi, plus there’s an events board that changes daily so you know what’s going on in the city at any given time.
 LimeTime has a great location too, sitting two blocks from main commercial street Paulista Avenue, so you can explore with ease.

 Beach Backpackers Hostel, Rio de Janeiro